chinootes/cs/notes/arch.design.oo.principles.no dependencies.md

 - Do no work in a constructor
-- Do not create significant dependencies directly but via [[arch.design.oo.concepts.patterns.gof.creational.factory]] or lazy initialization.
+- Do not create significant dependencies directly but via [[arch.design.oo.patterns.gof.creational.factory]] or lazy initialization.